CSEC-NITH/nith-chatapp/README.md

 	Run the command : node full_server.js

-	Open another tab in the terminal and in the same folder
+	Open another tab using Ctrl+Shift+T in the terminal and under the same folder

 	Run the command: node faye_server.js